 Nutrient Management/Manure Management Tools

-NRCS Tool for developing an initial nutrient management plan form SD-CPA-63.
+NRCS Tool for developing an initial nutrient management plan form SD-CPA-63 (save as).
 Enable macros upon opening.
 A nutrient management plan must be developed and submitted as part of the permit application for producers seeking permit coverage for their operation.

 NRCS Tools for calculating manure application rates with phosphorus assessment tool (form SD-CPA-8 or SD-CPA-63).
 Enable macros upon opening.
 Producers with EQIP contracts or using fields with elevated phosphorus levels can use one of these worksheets to calculate annual application rates.
 These calculations must be completed before land application of manure occurs and a copy of all calculations must be kept to comply with permit requirements.